tinacms/tina.io/content/docs/reference/self-hosted/git-provider/github.md

 next: '/docs/reference/self-hosted/git-provider/make-your-own'
 ---

-The GitHub Git Provider handles saving and deleting content to a GitHub hosted git repository.
+The GitHub Git Provider handles saving and deleting content to a GitHub hosted Git repository.
 It is configured as a parameter to the `createDatabase` function.

 ## Adding the GitHub Git Provider